Skip to main content

 [Hindsight] Auto-recall: Injecting X memories

-If you want to browse what your agent has learned, the Hindsight daemon includes a web UI:
+If you want to browse what your agent has learned, the Hindsight daemon includes a web UI (embedded mode only):

 uvx hindsight-embed@latest -p openclaw ui